-As a lecturer at UNE, I teach a variety of animal behavior classes including animal cognition, comparative animal behavior, psychology statistics, and introduction to methods and techniques in animal behavior, as well as introductory psychology courses.
-My research outisde of UNE focuses on the association between sound and behavior in cetaceans, and most specifically on the structure and function of humpback whale song.
+As an assistant lecturer in the Psychology department at UNE, I teach courses for students enrolled in all 3 of our majors, with a focus on courses for the animal behavior major.
+These courses include animal cognition, comparative animal behavior, introduction to methods and techniques in animal behavior, psychology statistics and research methods, and introduction to psychology.
+My graduate studies in experimental psychology focused on the association between sound and behavior in cetaceans, and for the past 5 years I have lead research initiatives aimed at understanding the structure and function of humpback whale song.

 University of Southern Mississippi